-Contrabando, re-opening in October 2017 is a unique restaurant found in the heart of the Sydney CBD, taking its inspiration from the flavours and traditions of the Latino culture of Southern California, with subtle hints from our neighbours in the East.
+Contrabando, re-opening in January 2018 at 131 Macquarie St Sydney and Little Hunter St in April 2018, are unique restaurants found in the Sydney CBD, taking their inspiration from the flavours and traditions of the Latino culture of Southern California, with subtle hints from our neighbours in the East.

 Why “contrabando”?
-Well, its location is subterranean, it's hidden in a 123 year old building with no street signage, and the food tastes so good it must be illegal!
+Well, our original location was subterranean (as is our Little Hunter St location), was hidden in a 80 year old building (123 year old building in Little Hunter St), with no street signage and covered in graffiti, and the food tastes so good it must be illegal!
 Call it a name that’s more cheeky than it is actually serious, but make no mistake, the food here is very serious, though with a playful cheek that carries from the staff through to the food.